Jazz take Baylor’s Butler after trading out of first round

 The Jazz selected Jared Butler, a 6-foot-3 guard from Baylor with their lone second-round pick.
 Butler gives Utah a quality shooter and perimeter defender.

+He also gives the Jazz an experienced NBA-ready rookie who can contribute to the team’s backcourt right away.

+“He’s had a great career and he’s been playing at the highest level for a long time,” Utah GM Justin Zanik said.

-He spent three seasons with Baylor and helped the Bears win the 2021 NCAA championship.
+Butler spent three seasons with Baylor and helped the Bears win the 2021 NCAA championship.
 He averaged 16.7 points, 4.8 assists, and 3.3 rebounds during the championship season, ranking third in points per game and second in assists per game in the Big 12.
-Butler was a two-time all-Big 12 first team selection and was also named to the 2020-21 All-Big-12 defensive team.
+Butler was a two-time all-Big 12 first-team selection and was also named to the 2020-21 All-Big-12 defensive team.

+“Probably the thing that really pops is his versatility,” Zanik said.
+“I’m not sure there isn’t a situation he hasn’t seen at some level.”